 Magnetic Resonance Imaging (MRI)

-The MRI curriculum is designed to educate students (U.S. registered radiographers) to use MRI equipment, conduct image scans of cross-sections of the body, and reconstruct those scans into 3-D images.
+The online MRI certificate curriculum is designed to educate students (U.S. registered radiographers) to use MRI equipment, conduct image scans of cross-sections of the body, and reconstruct those scans into 3-D images.
 Students learn how contrast agents aid in viewing specific areas during an MRI procedure.
 Students also gain an understanding of how MRI uses a combination of powerful magnetic fields, pulsing radio-frequencies, and a computer to produce images of almost any area of the body.
-This professional certificate program can be completed online in one year; working students can complete courses on a part-time basis and graduate within two years.
+This online professional certificate program can be completed online in one year; working students can complete courses on a part-time basis and graduate within two years.
 Graduates may also apply the earned credits toward the Applied Health Studies bachelor's degree at Penn College, and conveniently continue their education at the same institution.
 An added MRI credential may lead to higher salaries and increased marketability.

 New major effective Fall 2013